Healthy Homes Assessment Kotemaori

 Insulation Kotemaori

-Insulation for underfloor and ceilings is mandatory for all rent homes as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation is up to this new quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Underfloor and ceiling insulation is required for all rent homes as of July 1st, 2019.
+All landlords and property managers are required to make sure the insulation meets standards that are in line with the latest standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A house that is well-insulated will help to control condensation, and decrease the risk of dampness and mould, and will also make an easier task to allow the household to retain the heat.
+A properly insulated home can reduce condensation, and decrease the risk of dampness and mould, and will also make more easy to the house to hold heat.

-The "R" signifies thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The "R" stands for thermal resistance, and is a measure of how well the insulation resists heat flow.
 The higher the R-value, the more effective the insulation.

 Find out all the details about this Healthy Homes insulation quality.